Free standard shipping and returns on all orders

 Iso E Super

-The Fresca family is the most popular of all and the only one that leans towards both the masculine and feminine sides.
-Perfumes have never been more accessible than they are now, and fresh fragrances have dominated the market since the early 1990s.
+The Fresh family is the most popular of all and the only one that leans equally towards both masculine and feminine sides.
+Perfumes have never been as accessible as they are now, and fresh fragrances have dominated the market since the early 90s.

-Of all the fragrance families, the fresh family is the one that encompasses the most subcategory varieties of all the different fresh combinations that seem to work with each other.
+Of all the fragrance families, the fresh family encompasses the most varieties of subcategories from all the different fresh combinations that seem to complement each other.

-Fresh fragrances often have a mix of sparkling fruits, aromatic herbs, light woods, and musks in their composition.
+Fresh fragrances usually have a blend of sparkling fruits, aromatic herbs, light woods, and musks in their composition.

-Citrus - Citrus perfumes have an olfactory profile of spicy and juicy aromas that mimic real citrus.
-Lemons, bergamots and oranges combined with light musks and woods make citrus perfumes provide energy to whoever wears them and a more complete composition.
+Citrus - citrus perfumes have an olfactory profile of tangy and juicy aromas that mimic real citrus fruits.
+Lemons, bergamots, and oranges combined with light musks and woods make citrus perfumes bring energy to the wearer and a more complete composition.

-Greens - Green perfumes overlap with other fragrance families such as aromatics, florals, chypres, and woods.
-These aromas are fresh, woody and, as the name suggests, green.
-Green perfumes also work best during spring and fall.
+Green - green perfumes overlap with other fragrance families such as aromatic, floral, chypre, and woody.
+These scents are fresh, woody, and, as their name suggests, green.
+Green perfumes also work best during spring and autumn.

-Water - the water olfactory family are aquatic perfumes that recall the smell of the ocean.
-These types of "sea breeze" fragrances are, along with citrus, the most popular perfume variant on the market today.
+Aquatic - the aquatic olfactory family consists of aquatic perfumes that recall the smell of the ocean.
+These "sea breeze" type fragrances are, along with citrus, the most popular perfume variant on the market today.
 Fresh ozonic/aquatic notes are often combined with aromatic compounds.

 Aquatic Woody